Victim Info: 401-462-7111 Corrected MAP of Club2(not correct) Globe Map

 table, and air hockey table; which were supposed

-from club personnel to direct people to the other 2 open
+nel to direct people to the other 2 near open

-exits in the 60 seconds before panic set
+exits (another was in the kitchen) in the 60 seconds before panic set

 in.
 "A security guard brushed by me..